dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-7 Virtual memory.md

 Virtual memory is the mechanism to share the physical memory attached to a CPU with all the processes executing on the CPU.
 Virtual memory provides a protection mechanism that prevents access to the memory allocated to a given process from other processes.
 Virtual memory also provides relocation, which is the ability to load a program anywhere in physical memory without changing the addresses in the program.

 In a CPU that supports virtual memory, programs use virtual addresses for their accesses.
 But while user code operates on virtual addresses, retrieving data from memory requires physical addresses.
-Also, to effectively manage the scarce physical memory, it is divided into pages.
+Also, to effectively manage the scarce physical memory, it is divided into *pages*.
 Thus, applications operate on a set of pages that an operating system has provided.

-Address translation is required for accessing data as well as code (instructions).
-The mechanism for a system with a page size of 4KB is shown in Figure @fig:VirtualMem.
+Virtual-to-physical address translation is required for accessing data as well as code (instructions).
+The translation mechanism for a system with a page size of 4KB is shown in Figure @fig:VirtualMem.
 The virtual address is split into two parts.
 The virtual page number (52 most significant bits) is used to index into the page table to produce a mapping between the virtual page number and the corresponding physical page.
-To offset within a 4KB page we need 12 bits; as already stated, the other 52 bits of a 64-bit pointer are used for the address of the page itself.
-Notice that the offset within a page (12 least significant bits) does not require translation, and it is used "as-is" to access the physical memory location.
+The 12 least significant bits are used to offset within a 4KB page.
+These bits do not require translation, and are used "as-is" to access the physical memory location.

 ![Virtual-to-physical address translation for 4KB pages.](../../img/uarch/VirtualMem.png){#fig:VirtualMem width=80%}